m-trinacty/TestbenchTerm/README.md

 * Odrive board 24V 3.6
 	-Firmware version : 0.5.2
+* Configured Odrive, if it is not configured yet
+	* Configuration file is in folder pythonconfig
+	* odrivetool is required
+	* connection directly to oDrive via USB
 * SDK tdx-wayland 5.3.0 build from testbench layers

 ### Setup ###